So last week I finally did what I’ve been saying I want to do for years and I got my nose pierced!

 Sure, if people have a horrible experience it can put you off but personally I know that piercing are going to hurt and that everyone’s pain tolerance is different, so I take things like that with a pinch of salt.

-Piercers recommend using salt water and if that works for you then you can of course use that; personally when I used it, the piercings would ache and feel inflamed for a long time afterwards.
+Piercers recommend using saltwater and if that works for you then you can, of course, use that.
+However, when I used it myself, the piercing would ache and feel inflamed for a long time afterwards.

-I mix two drops of tea tree oil and two drops of lavender into boiled water and wipe the area clean with cotton buds.
+So instead I mix two drops of tea tree oil and two drops of lavender into hot water and wipe the area clean with cotton buds.

 Tea tree is an antiseptic, so it stops infection and lavender helps reduce inflammation and soreness.

 I also only dip each cotton bud into the water once to prevent cross-contamination, just in case.

 Avoid getting things in it

 Not always easy, especially if the piercing is in your ear where it’s easy to get a product in it accidentally.

 I found it quite easy to do this will my belly piercing, but I was forever getting makeup, hair products or face products in my Tragus as that was the first piercing I’d had since my lobes.

 I started to cover it up with my hand whenever I was using something that could accidentally go in it.
 Then I eventually got into the habit avoiding it completely, but it can be difficult if it’s your first piercing or you’ve not had one for a long time!